matus-pikuliak/word-embeddings/README.md

 > France-Paris, Italy-Rome, Germany-Berlin

 Our goal here would be to find new pairs of countries and their respective capitals.
+Details about this method can be found in [the thesis](thesis.pdf) (in Slovak).
+We hope we can provide accepted article in English soon.

 ## Installation

-### Prerequisites
+#### 1. Prerequisites

 You need to have these libraries installed to run this library.
 We are indicating versions we are using.